KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/28-forge-alchemical-furnace.md

     * **Anvil (L₄ (DL: Sophis) – Law):** The unyielding foundation that receives and defines the blows.
 Together they enact transformation: directed force applied under Law to reshape emergent form.

 * **The Base Metal (Unrefined Self):**
-    The raw, fragmented, or misaligned state of the psyche—dense with potential yet obscured by incoherence.
-It is the ore containing Gold (Essence) yet held in conditions of fragmentation that the Forge resolves.
+    The raw or misaligned state of the psyche—dense with potential yet obscured by incoherence.
+It is the ore which, when subjected to the Forge, allows the separated centropic patterns to clarify and reintegrate into their native coherence, revealing the Gold of aligned form.

 * **The Smith / Alchemist (L₃ (DS / DM: Archeus / Noeüs) or L₄ (DP / DL: Morgis / Sophis)):**
     The directing intelligence of the operation.